JetBlue passengers hospitalized after emergency landing in Florida

 The airline did not immediately respond to questions about the number of people injured and the severity of their injuries.

-Air traffic audio from LiveATC.net captured a radio call reporting the injuries: “We’ve got at least three people injured.
+Air traffic audio from LiveATC.net captured a radio call that said, “We’ve got at least three people injured.
 It seems like maybe a laceration in the head.”

 The plane has 162 seats, according to JetBlue’s website.